2020 Tour de France: Pre-race favourites

-Pre-race predictions in the media, as well as by the bookmakers, on the general classification, changed with the postponement of the Tour. 's Egan Bernal, the defending champion, sought to win a second consecutive title.
-Bernal's teammates, Geraint Thomas, who won in 2018, as well as four-time Tour winner Chris Froome, both did not participate after sub-par showings in the Critérium du Dauphiné.
-Thibaut Pinot, who was among the top contenders the previous year but had to abandon due to injury, was another top contender. 's duo of Primož Roglič, winner of the 2019 Vuelta a España, and Tom Dumoulin were also seen as top contenders, as was their teammate Steven Kruijswijk, who finished third the previous year, but had to withdraw from this year's race following an injury sustained in the Critérium du Dauphiné a few weeks prior to the Tour's start.
-Other riders considered as top contenders included: Miguel Ángel López, Romain Bardet, Emanuel Buchmann, who finished fourth in the previous year's Tour, Mikel Landa, Guillaume Martin, Daniel Martínez (winner of the Critérium du Dauphiné), Nairo Quintana, Tadej Pogačar, who finished third in the 2019 Vuelta a España, Richie Porte and Bauke Mollema.
-One of many outside contenders was Julian Alaphilippe, who wore the yellow jersey for 14 days the previous year and managed to finish fifth, but the Frenchman confirmed that his focus would be on winning stages and not targeting the general classification.
+Pre-race predictions in the media for the general classification changed with the postponement of the Tour. 's Egan Bernal, the defending champion, sought to win a second title.
+Bernal's teammates, Geraint Thomas, who won in 2018, as well as four-time Tour winner Chris Froome, both did not participate after their poor results in the Critérium du Dauphiné. 's duo of Primož Roglič, winner of the 2019 Vuelta a España, and Tom Dumoulin, were also seen as top contenders, as was their teammate Steven Kruijswijk, who finished third the previous year.

+Other riders considered as contenders included: Miguel Ángel López, Romain Bardet, Emanuel Buchmann, who finished fourth in the previous year's Tour, Mikel Landa, Guillaume Martin, Daniel Martínez (winner of the Critérium du Dauphiné), Nairo Quintana, Tadej Pogačar, who finished third in the 2019 Vuelta a España, Richie Porte, and Bauke Mollema.
+An outside contender was Julian Alaphilippe, who wore the yellow jersey for 14 days the previous year and managed to finish fifth, but the Frenchman confirmed that his focus would be on winning stages and not targeting the general classification.